Finder makes money from featured partners, but editorial opinions are our own.

-Your employer offers this benefit to employees.
+Your employer offers this benefit to employees (kind of a key one!)

 Your employer is an FBT-exempt organisation (a public hospital, charity or non-profit).